Arctic Bay

-Arctic Bay (Inuktitut syllabics: ᐃᒃᐱᐊᕐᔪᒃ, Ikpiarjuk "the pocket") is an Inuit hamlet located in the northern part of the Borden Peninsula on Baffin Island in the Qikiqtaaluk Region of Nunavut, Canada.
+Arctic Bay (Inuktitut syllabics: ᐃᒃᐱᐊᕐᔪᒃ, Ikpiarjuk, "the pocket") is an Inuit hamlet located in the northern part of the Borden Peninsula on Baffin Island in the Qikiqtaaluk Region of Nunavut, Canada.
 Arctic Bay is located in the Eastern Time Zone although it is quite close to the time zone boundary.
 The predominant languages are Inuktitut and English.
 Arctic Bay is notable for being the birthplace of the former Premier of Nunavut and, as of 2021, the Commissioner of Nunavut, Eva Aariak.
-It is the northern most public community in Canada, not formed from forced relocation.
+It is the northernmost public community in Canada not formed from forced relocation.

+The community is served by annual supply sealift, and by Arctic Bay Airport.
+There is also a road connecting it to Nanisivik, a former mining community just inland that is now closed.

 History

 The Arctic Bay area has been occupied for nearly 5000 years by Inuit migrating from the west.
 In 1872, a European whaling ship, the Arctic, captained by Willie Adams, passed through and gave the area its English name.

-It has the lowest tidal range in Canada.
+In September 1926, the Hudson's Bay Company (HBC) established a fur trade post at Arctic Bay, originally called Tukik, but closed the next year.
+In 1931, the Tukik post was reopened and renamed to Arctic Bay in 1936.

+In 1959, the HBC post became part of its Northern Stores Department.
+HBC divested this department in 1987 to The North West Company, which still operates a Northern Store at Arctic Bay.

-The Inuktitut name for Arctic Bay is Ikpiarjuk which means "the pocket" in English.
-This name describes the high hills that surround the almost landlocked bay.
-To the southeast, the flat-topped King George V Mountain dominates the landscape of the hamlet.
-The community is served by annual supply sealift, and by Arctic Bay Airport.
-There is also a road connecting it to Nanisivik, a former mining community just inland that is now closed.
-Residents had hoped to boost their housing and public facilities with buildings relocated from Nanisivik, but those hopes were dashed due to lead-zinc contamination.
+When the nearby mining town of Nanisivik closed in 2006, residents of Arctic Bay had hoped to boost their housing and public facilities with buildings relocated from Nanisivik, but those hopes were dashed due to lead-zinc contamination.
 However, a church was relocated from Nanisivik to Arctic Bay in April 2007.

-Nanisivik was officially closed in 2006.
-Currently all that remains are two small houses, the rest of the community was demolished and stored underground.

 On 10 August 2007, Prime Minister Stephen Harper announced the creation of Nanisivik Naval Facility, to reinforce Canadian presence in the Arctic.
 The original plans have been downgraded after geotechnical problems increased the cost; it will now operate for four months a year as a refuelling station, primarily for the Harry DeWolf-class Arctic patrol ships.
-Construction began in August 2014 and the facility is planned to be fully operational by summer 2020.
+Construction began in August 2014 and the facility is planned to be fully operational by 2025.

 In October 2020, clothing manufacturer Canada Goose and Canadian actor Ryan Reynolds announced the donation of over 300 repurposed parkas and boots to K-12 students at Inuujaq School.
 The donation came after a tweet from activist Koonoo Han, who had grown up in the community, drawing attention to the needs of the community.

+Geography

+The hamlet is located in the western part of the Borden Peninsula, on the small namesake bay.
+The Inuktitut name for Arctic Bay is Ikpiarjuk which means "the pocket" in English.
+This name describes the high hills that surround the almost landlocked bay.
+To the southeast, the flat-topped King George V Mountain, at nearly 600 m high, dominates the landscape of the hamlet.